 Math Calculation Software Information

-Some types of math calculation software are designed to work in tandem with math coprocessors, logic devices that are designed to compute values using floating-point numbers—real numbers or numbers that contain only fractional values.
-Special hardware cards called floating point accelerators are used to support mathematical calculations with ranges of -1.7E308 (-1.7 × 10308) to +1.7E308 (1.7 × 10308) that occupy 8 bytes to approximately 17 decimal digits accuracy.
+Some types of math calculation software are designed to work in tandem with math co-processors, logic devices that are designed to compute values using floating-point numbers—real numbers or numbers that contain only fractional values.
+Special hardware cards called floating point accelerators are used to support mathematical calculations with ranges of -1.7E308 (-1.7 × 10308) to +1.7E308 (1.7 × 10308) that occupy eight bytes to approximately 17 decimal digits of accuracy.

 Read user Insights about Math Calculation Software